 The Executive Committee also directs the work of several subcommittees, working groups, and affiliated committees that focus on key issues within the public safety system.

 LPSCC holds an annual "What Works in Public Safety" conference to bring together state and regional policy makers to provide them with information on best practices to guide their decision making.
-The invitation-only conference generally attracts audiences of around 100.
+The invitation-only conference generally attracts audiences of over 150.

 This website makes available many of the reports, plans, and documents produced by or distributed to LPSCC members.
 These include annual reports, reports by subcommittees to the Executive Committee, and reports from outside agencies to the Executive committee.